 Electronic follow-up on all OUTSTANDING OPEN RECOMMENDATIONS is provided to all members.
-This includes a request for responses to these recommendations through a web based interface.
-An e-mail will be sent to local risk management of each campus with a link to the website within days of the survey report's transmission asking for responses within 30 days.

-Additional e-mails are sent at 60 and 90 days if responses are not received with a final notification to the MPP Leadership Committee after 120 days.
+This includes a request for responses to these recommendations through inspection company's web-based interface.
+An e-mail is sent to local risk management of each campus with a link to the website within days of the survey report transmission asking for responses within 30 days (per MPP guidelines).
+Additional e-mails are sent at 60 and 90 days if responses are not received and include notification to MPP Leadership Committee.

-New Construction/Renovation Project Reviews
+New Construction/Renovation Project Reviews SPECIFICATION DEVELOPMENT INPUT